 A Board approved policy statement restricts the level of risk by placing limits on the amount of exposure that can be taken in relation to one counterparty or group of counterparties, and to industry sectors.
-This is reported by the Credit Committee through ALCO to the Executive Risk Committee and Board Risk Committee.
+Each counterparty must meet the minimum investment criteria with a number of factors considered when determining credit worthiness.
+Wholesale credit risk is reported by ALCO through to the Executive Risk Committee and Board Risk Committee.

-The Nottingham's Liquidity Risk policy only permits sterling denominated lending to the UK government and central bank, specific UK and overseas banks and building societies.
-In addition, lending is permitted to Multilateral Development Banks, which qualify as High Quality Liquid Assets (HQLA).
-Each counterparty must meet the minimum investment criteria as set out in the Board approved liquidity risk policy.

-Investments in Residential Mortgage Backed Securities (RMBS) and Covered Bonds are permitted in instances where they meet the Board approved minimum investment criteria, which only allows AAA rated senior tranches that are sterling denominated.
+The Nottingham's Liquidity Risk policy determines the amounts, products and counterparties under which wholesale lending can be undertaken, with only sterling denominated lending permitted.
+Alongside lending to the UK Government and Central Bank, limits are in place with a number of UK building societies and specific UK and overseas banks as well as Multilateral Development Banks.
+Each counterparty must meet the minimum investment criteria as set out in the Liquidity Risk policy or be specifically approved by the Board Risk Committee.
+In addition, investments in Residential Mortgage Backed Securities (RMBS) and Covered Bonds are permitted in instances where they meet the Board approved minimum investment criteria.

-The table below details the exposure value and minimum credit risk capital requirement by standardised exposure class at 31 December.
+The table below details the exposure value and minimum credit risk capital requirement by standardised exposure class as at 31 December.

-Standardised exposure class 31 [Exposure Value £m December 2020 Capital Requirement £m 31 Exposure Value £m December 2019 Capital Requirement £m

-Central Government or Central Banks 383.4 - 419.8 -

-Multilateral Development Banks 78.7 - 67.0 -

-Institutions 30.1 0.4 19.2 0.3

-Securitisation positions 46.7 0.4 76.2 1.1
+Standardised exposure class 31 [ Exposure Value £m December 2021 Capital Requirement £m 31 Exposure Value £m December 2020 Capital Requirement £m Central Government or Central Banks 324.2 - 383.4 - Multilateral Development Banks 104.7 - 78.7 - Institutions 64.8 0.7 30.1 0.4 Securitisation positions 61.5 0.5 46.7 0.4 Derivative financial instruments 37.0 0.3 17.4 0.3 Total Wholesale lending 592.2 1.5 556.3 1.1

-Derivative Financial Instruments 17.4 0.3 15.0 0.1

-Total Wholesale lending 556.3 1.1 597.2 1.5